Key Reporting Obligations

-* The Act includes a two-year deferral (ending June 1, 2017) for reporting payments to Indigenous governments in Canada.
+* The Act includes a two-year deferral, which ended June 1, 2017 for reporting payments to Indigenous governments in Canada.
 As of June 1, 2017, reportable payments must be included in the report following the end of the Reporting Entity’s financial year.

 When do you report?

 Reporting Entities must report on payments made during financial years beginning after June 1, 2015.
 They are required to publish their report within 150 days following the end of their financial year.

 How do you enroll and submit a report?

 Reporting Entities must enroll with Natural Resources Canada (NRCan) prior to submitting their annual report.
 Consult the Technical Reporting Specifications and Guidance available on the NRCan website for further information on reporting.

 How does substitution work?

 The Act gives the Canadian Minister of Natural Resources authority to allow Reporting Entities to substitute reports prepared in another jurisdiction (whose requirements are determined to be an acceptable substitute) to meet Canada’s requirements.
 At this time, EU and European Economic Area member countries that have implemented the EU Accounting and Transparency Directives are determined to be an acceptable substitute under the Act.

 To find out more on Substitution, including current determinations, visit Substitution Process and Determination.